You are here

 Other relevant webinar recordings

 - The challenges of remote learning through online classrooms and resource hubs

 - Gabriela Kaplan & Graham Stanley - What makes a good remote teacher

 - Joshua Underwood - Using Voice and AI assistants for language learning

 Online support sessions (Facebook question and answer sessions)

 Given the large number of educators attending webinars, we understand that not everyone will have all their questions answered.
 For that reason, we have scheduled a number of online support sessions on Facebook to support teachers and teacher educators, who are working in an online teaching context with little or no experience.

-These online sessions will take place on our TeachingEnglish Facebook page.
-They will give teachers and teacher educators an opportunity to discuss themed issues they may be having with online teaching or management, and get advice from online teaching experts, as well as from colleagues around the world.
+These online sessions take place on our TeachingEnglish Facebook page.
+They give teachers and teacher educators an opportunity to discuss themed issues they may be having with online teaching or management, and get advice from online teaching experts, as well as from colleagues around the world.
 See a schedule of our support clinics below and visit our Facebook page regularly for more detailed updates:

 - Focusing on skills work in remote teaching.
 Watch the recording of this Facebook Live event (recorded 21 April 2020)